5 Ways to Recognize Your Nonprofit’s Mid-Level Donors

 With the proper configuration in your donor database, an automated, longer thank-you email should also go out in the couple of days following a mid-level donation, detailing the impact of the donation and reiterating your nonprofit’s gratitude.
 Alternatively or in combination with this, establish an alert in your donor database that notifies one of your development officers when a mid-level donation is made.
 Consider having this staff member (or staff members) follow up with a personal phone call thanking the mid-level donor for their contribution.

 While some nonprofits may feel overwhelmed by the time investment associated with having to call mid-level donors (especially on top of major donor recognition), this form of contact goes a long way to establish relationships.
 Talking to a specific person at your organization builds a strong connection between the donor and your mission and makes the donor feel more seen and appreciated.
-This article details the importance of personalizing your thank-you communications with donors, and short of a face-to-face meeting, phone calls are the next most personal option.

 If you really want to cover all of your bases, in addition to the recognition options listed above, you could send out a hard-copy thank-you letter via direct mail in the week or so after the donation is made.
 Physical letters are more memorable than electronic ones and could have a greater impact on your mid-level donors.